 - a.
 Disclosure without consent is permitted to school officials with legitimate educational interests.
-A school official is a person employed by the university in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the university has contracted (such as an attorney, auditor, collection agent, or enrollment or loan and degree verification service); a person serving on the Board of Regents; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, collection agent, or enrollment or loan and degree verification service); a person serving on the Board of Regents; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - b.
-The Higher Education Amendments of 1998 allow disclosure of the final results of a student disciplinary proceedings involving students found to have committed a disciplinary offense that would constitute a "crime of violence" (or a nonforcible sex offense) under federal law, specifically the name of the student found to have committed the offense, the violation committed, and any sanction imposed. - c.
-The 1998 FERPA amendments also allow institutions of higher education to disclose to a parent or legal guardian of a student under the age of 21 years information regarding the student's violation of any federal, state, or local law, or any institutional rule or policy, related to the use or possession of alcohol or a controlled substance. - d.
+The Higher Education Amendments of 1998 allow disclosure of the final results of student disciplinary proceedings involving students found to have committed a disciplinary offense that would constitute a "crime of violence" (or a nonforcible sex offense) under federal law, specifically the name of the student found to have committed the offense, the violation committed, and any sanction imposed. - c.
+The 1998 FERPA amendments also allow institutions of higher education to disclose to a parent or legal guardian of a student under the age of 21 years information regarding the student's violation of any federal, state, or local law, or any institutional rule or policy related to the use or possession of alcohol or a controlled substance. - d.
 Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31): - School officials with legitimate educational interest; - Other schools to which a student is transferring (seeks or intends to enroll); - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.

 Students have a right to consent to disclosure of personally identifiable information contained in their education records, except to the extent that FERPA authorizes disclosures without consent.
-There are certain exceptions to permit disclosure without consent.
+Certain exceptions permit disclosure without consent.
+As of January 3, 2012, the U.S. Department of Education's FERPA regulations expand the circumstances under which a student's education records and personally identifiable information (PII) contained in such records may be accessed without the student's consent.
 Students needing more details regarding these exceptions may contact the Office of the Registrar.